minoue/rush/README.md

 [日本語](https://github.com/minoue/rush/blob/master/README_jp.md)

-TabMenu-like simple command launcher for Maya (formerly miExecutor)
+TabMenu-like simple command launcher for Maya

 * You can add any commands you want
 * Repeatable by G key